The Oxbow (Connecticut River): Wildlife

-The Oxbow is habitat for many migratory and resident bird species.
-The Arcadia Wildlife Sanctuary (a project of Mass Audubon) protects a total of 776 acre of land which forms the outer shore of the Oxbow.
+The Oxbow is a habitat for many migratory and resident bird species.
+The Arcadia Wildlife Sanctuary (a project of Mass Audubon) protects a total of 776 acre of land that forms the outer shore of the Oxbow.
 Among these species include bald eagle, snowy egret, cormorant, great blue heron, osprey, kingfisher, swifts, gulls, Canada geese, and ducks.

 Current use

-The Oxbow is used today primarily for pleasure boating, and is home to one of the largest marinas on the Connecticut River in Massachusetts.
+The Oxbow is used today primarily for pleasure boating and is home to one of the largest marinas on the Connecticut River in Massachusetts.
 The Massachusetts Department of Conservation and Recreation operates a state boat ramp facility accessible from Route 5 in Easthampton, Massachusetts.
 Because it is partially separated from the main river body, boats are protected from strong current and floating debris.
 Other uses include flat water paddling and fishing.
 The Oxbow facilitates the Oxbow Water Ski Show Team, and used to be the home of Northampton Youth and Community Rowing, one of the larger scholastic and masters rowing clubs in western Massachusetts.